gonghao1/MTMSSA-for-UAV-Coverage/README.md

 # MTMSSA-for-UAV-Coverage
 Multitasking based Multi-objective Salp Swarm Algorithm (MTMMA) for UAV visual coverage

-Currently, we provide code for the MTMSSA optimization framework, designed to minimize UAV energy consumption and reduce the time required for multi-UAV visual coverage.
+Currently, we provide codes for the MTMSSA optimization framework, designed to minimize UAV energy consumption and reduce the time required for multi-UAV visual coverage.

 mtmssa_total.m and mtmssa_test_new_update2.m are the two main functions, which can provide the scheme of UAV energy and time minimization for multi-UAV visual coverage.